ember-intl/ember-intl/docs/my-v1-app-with-fallbacks/README.md

 ## What is it?

-`my-app-with-fallbacks` is an Embroider app.
+`my-v1-app-with-fallbacks` is an Embroider app.
 We use it to check fallbacks for `ember-intl`:

 - `fallbackLocale` (from `config/ember-intl.js`)
 - `setOnFormatjsError()`